VadimEngine/Java3DEngine/README.md

 ![Screen](./Screenshots/View10.png)

 Display of imported objects from .obj files.
-Models were made by me in Blender and obj file were edits to be in "Vertex indices" only format.
+Besides the teapot, the Models were made by me in Blender and obj file were edits to be in "Vertex indices" only format.

 ![Screen](./Screenshots/View11.png)